 Mount Horeb, Wisconsin ~ The small town of Mount Horeb is known as Troll Town USA.
 Their website says, “Escape from the hustle and bustle of the city and come to Mount Horeb, Wisconsin, where the trolls play!”
 And play they do!
 This town has fun and quirkiness around every turn.

 Rich Norwegian heritage is present throughout this tiny town.
 You’ll be delighted with its uniqueness and quickly fall in love with the charm and hospitality of the town.

 Middleton, Wisconsin ~ The National Mustard Museum began as the “Mount Horeb Mustard Museum” when its founder & curator, Barry Levenson, started collecting mustards on October 27, 1986.

 The story of the Mustard Museum traced its roots to a late-night visit to an all-night grocery when Barry heard a deep, resonant voice as he passed the mustard: “If you collect us, they will come.”

-Barry bought about a dozen jars of mustard and at that moment resolved to amass the world’s largest collection of prepared mustards.
+Barry bought about a dozen jars of mustard and, at that moment, resolved to amass the world’s most extensive collection of prepared mustards.
 In 2009, the Museum moved to its current facility in downtown Middleton, Wisconsin.

 Today The House on the Rock is open to the public and filled with more twists and turns than one can imagine.
-It’s home to the world’s largest carousel, life-size sea creatures doing battle, and some of the strangest collections.
+It’s home to the world’s largest carousel, life-size sea creatures battling, and some of the strangest collections.